alari777/project-birdnest/README.md

 # Getting Started

-## Introducing and what is the objective
+## Introducing

-This is "Project Birdnest" where is needed to monitor no drone zone (NDZ).
+This is "Project Birdnest", that is made to monitor no drone zone (NDZ).

 To build and deploy a web application which lists all the pilots who recently violated the NDZ perimeter.

-Objective:
+## Objective

 - Persist the pilot information for 10 minutes since their drone was last seen by the equipment.
 - Display the closest confirmed distance to the nest.
 - Contain the pilot name, email address and phone number.